Chestnut45/theseus/README.md

 };
 ```

 The other option is to use dependency injection and just pass a reference to the game object as one of the constructor arguments.
 This keeps your component inheritence-free, but requires a little extra work when creating components.
-An upside of this method is that you can pass by reference instead of pointer (since the game object is guaranteed to outlive the component, the reference is never invalidated).
+An upside of this method is that you can pass by reference instead of pointer (since the game object is guaranteed to outlive the component, and components cannot be copied or moved, the reference is never invalidated).

 ```C++
 struct DIComponent